How to Make a Vignette like a Pro

 A triangular-shaped vignette should consist of objects of varying sizes and heights.

-Work in odd numbers of threes, fives, and so on.
-Don't be afraid to use only three objects.
+Work in odd numbers of threes, fives, etc. Don't be afraid to use only three objects.
 Simplicity is often best.

 Odd numbered arrangements are the most pleasing to the eye, as they appear less studied.

-Avoid the temptation of adding too many pieces, because the result may look cluttered.
+Avoid the temptation of adding too many pieces, because the result can look cluttered.
 Instead, place smaller items in jars or canisters.

-Create depth in your vignette and cluster objects close together for cohesiveness.
+Create depth in your vignette by placing taller objects at the back.

 Begin building a vignette with an "anchor piece"